chocolatey/Chocolatey.Cake.Recipe/README.md

 the package, it would be expected that there are two environment variables setup for the build configuration:

-* NUGETDEV_SOURCE - contains to the URL to the feed to push packages to
+* NUGETDEVPUSH_SOURCE - contains to the URL to the feed to push packages to
-* NUGETDEV_API_KEY - contains the api key for pushing packages to the feed
+* NUGETDEVPUSH_API_KEY - contains the api key for pushing packages to the feed

 If the necessary credentials aren't provided for a source, then no attempt is made to push packages to that source.